HF-MB/Portfolio/Data_Adjuster/README.md

 **Data Adjuster** is a lightweight command-line tool that **adds and/or removes rows** from a dataset based on user-defined rules in a simple YAML configuration file.

-It’s designed for data rebalancing, adjusting, and controlled manipulation. for example, to simulate new data distributions or stress-test models on modified datasets.
+It’s designed for data rebalancing, adjusting, and controlled manipulation.
+For example, to simulate new data distributions or stress-test models on modified datasets.

 ## How It Works

 The Data Adjuster applies up to 3 “adjuster dimensions” (columns) defined in your `config.yml`.
-More can be added.
+More dimensions can be added.

 Each adjuster specifies:
 - A **dimension name** to target (e.g., `itemCategory`)
-- A set of **values** within that dimension (e.g., `Footwear`, `Accessories`)
+- A set of **values** within that dimension (e.g., `Topwear`, `Accessories`)
 - A **numeric factor** describing how that value’s data entries should be changed.

 Under the hood, the tool computes an average **positive** and **negative** adjusters per data entry and then runs two processes: